Fall in Love with Heart Health: Creating Heart-Healthy Habits This Fall

 Nix the nicotine

 It may go without saying that smoking tobacco is bad for your health, but did you know just how bad?
 Thirty percent of all heart disease deaths are caused by cigarette smoking.
 Smoking is the single largest preventable cause of heart disease.
 Even frequent exposure to secondhand smoke raises your risk by about 25 percent.
 Nonsmokers with high blood pressure or cholesterol are at a greater risk when exposed to secondhand smoke.
+Smoking cessation counseling can help you break the habit and take steps to improve your health.

 Introduce color to your plate